Comfortable characters are boring characters. Or rather, comfortable characters make for boring story.

 Turn an ally into an adversary or a less certain ally.
 Reveal that a once-supportive secondary character has ulterior motives.

-Have their bestie buddy, who’s always been a supportive sounding board, question what they’re doing.
+Have their bestie buddy, who’s always been a supportive sounding board, suddenly starts to question what they’re doing.

 Another thing you can do, without removing allies entirely, is simply to put them at a further distance, practically or metaphorically.

-Having their mentor fly away on a month-long speaking tour is a very practical distance.
-But so, too, is the news your best friend just got pregnant.
+Having your mentor fly away on a month-long speaking tour puts distance–quite literally–between you.
+But so, too, can the news your best friend just got pregnant.

 The key with all this is to put your character on an island and force them to build their own boat.

-If you like this strategy but realize you don’t have any allied force relationships to mess with, you may need to circle back and create such relationships, so you can rip them away later.
+If you like this strategy but realize you don’t have any alliance relationships to mess with, you may need to circle back and create such relationships, so you can rip them away later.
 Mwahahaha…

 For my romance peeps, this “island” will always involve the other romantic lead(s).